 Make the most of under the sink storage.

-Storage is crucial—and it can be hard to come by when dealing with a tight bathroom.
+Storage is crucial—and it can be hard to come by when dealing with a compact bathroom.
 When making the most of the space at your disposal, installing a vanity with drawers is a great way to keep your towels, toilet paper, and other toiletries organized.
+Avoid a pedestal sink since it doesn’t give you any storage options.

 Improve your shower storage with recessed shelving.